sneakaway-studio/tally-monsters/README.md

 ## Description

-The exhibition version of the rotating product monsters from Tally.
+The exhibition version of the rotating product monsters from Tally (on right in above image).
 Following are instructions for different platforms.